Updated March 2021

-They contains fiber, lignans (plant estrogen and antioxidant qualities) and omega 3 fatty acids(good fats with hearty healthy qualities)
+They also contain fiber, lignans (plant estrogen and antioxidant qualities), and omega-3 fatty acids—the good fats with hearty, healthy qualities.

-Although a lot has been said about flax seed and flax seed oil many people still do not know exactly what it does and specifically what it is.
+Although a lot has been said about flax seed and flaxseed oil, many people still do not know exactly what flax does and specifically what it is.

-Flax (also known as common flax or linseed) a food and fiber crop cultivated in cooler regions of the world.
+Flax (also known as common flax or linseed) is a fiber crop cultivated in cooler regions of the world.

 Here is the plant itself:

-It is great source of omega 3, dietary fiber and many other important nutrients including potassium.
+It is a great source of omega-3, dietary fiber, and many other important nutrients including potassium.

 The seed’s nutrient composition differs considerably from that of other popular oil seeds like sunflower and canola.